25 Great Things To Do in Atlanta with Toddlers and Preschoolers

 Sporting Experiences for Toddlers and Preschoolers

 24. Atlanta Braves at Truist Park

-Cheer on the hometown Atlanta Braves at their newly renamed home field.
+Cheer on the hometown Atlanta Braves at Truist Park.
 Arrive before the game and visit Hope & Will’s Sandlot, the kids' zone inside the ballpark.
-Stay late and run the bases after a game.
+Stay late and explore Atlanta Battery.

 25. Road Races With the Atlanta Track Club

 Run with the Atlanta Track Club.
 Most races include a 50-meter dash for kids younger than 5, who can enter free of charge.